Musical theatre research

 Partnerships include the Victoria and Albert Museum, to access their extensive musical theatre collections, and we are members of Musical Theatre Network — the national network for new musical theatre.
 We also regularly work with creative from this network in our curriculum.
 Recent funders of our work include the American Embassy.

-Recent publication highlights include
+Recent project and publication highlights include

 -